 For ¼ sheet cake (9 x 13 inch pan)

-- Spread the following layers over cake in this order: cake, lemon curd, lemon cheesecake filling, lemon butter cream over top.
+- When cooled, spread the following layers over cake in this order: cake, lemon curd, lemon cheesecake filling, lemon butter cream over top.
 Refrigerate for at least one hour before cutting with a thin, sharp knife.

 - Chill cake at least 4 hours in refrigerator before frosting so the cheesecake filling can set up.
 Cut cake while very cold with a long, thin, sharp knife.

 - You can make a two layer cake by using 2 (8-inch) round cake pans.
 Frost first layer with lemon curd and lemon cheesecake, then frost top and sides of cake with lemon butter cream.